-I have tried to lay this table out so that you can read my comments and decide for yourself what your perfect material will be.
-However you may need to try a few over the years to truly find your perfect needle!
+I have tried to lay out this table so that. you can read my comments and decide for yourself what your perfect knitting needle materials might be.
+However you may need to try a few to truly find your perfect needle!

-*Note: There are other less common materials used to make needles: bone, glass, ivory, etc. (not included in this list)
+*Note: There are also less common materials used to make needles: bone, glass, ivory, etc. (not included in this list)

 |Bamboo||Wood||Stainless Steel||Nickel Plated||Aluminum||Carbon Fiber||Plastic|